-Demerits/Detentions
+Detentions

-A demerit is documentation of any of the above infractions.
-Three demerits will result in an after-school detention.
 Detention is a form of discipline that is a consequence of unusual, repeated, excessive, or extreme misbehavior.

 Detentions will be served on Tuesdays and Thursdays from 3:05 to 3:35.
-These detentions will be served in a designated teacher's classroom.
+These detentions will be served in a space designated by the principal.
 Students will not be able to attend aftercare, sports practices, games and/or school-sponsored activities the day the detention is served.
 Those students involved in extracurricular activities must also follow the ineligibility guidelines.
 (See pages 51 and 58.)
 A parent or other designated adult on file will need to sign out their child from detention.